 What to do if you get sick

-If you feel sick or have symptoms stay home.
-Fill out the self-reporting form at wallawalla.edu/symptom-report.
-You’ll be asked to provide your contact information and information about your symptoms.
+If you are unvaccinated and have a known exposure to COVID-19 (being in close proximity — 6 feet or closer — to a person who has COVID-19 for more than 15 minutes in a 24-hour period), if you believe you have COVID-19, or if you test positive for COVID-19, fill out the self-reporting form at wallawalla.edu/dhr.
+You’ll be asked to provide your contact information and information about your situation and symptoms.
 We will then provide directions about the next steps to take.

 If you are sick or have symptoms you may be asked to remain in isolation or quarantine for a specific number of days.
 We have set aside spaces specifically for COVID-19 care.
 WWU personnel will ensure you are able to get your meals and other care as needed.
 The WWU Care Team will also be available to help with errands.
 You are responsible to communicate your situation with your professors to see if accommodations can be made for your absence.